 It’s a lovely area, with stunning views, photo opportunities, walking trails, and open picnic grounds amongst the kangaroos and birds.
 You can enjoy the surrounding views and challenge yourself to climb to the top.
 You can see a Map of the Hanging rock walking trial here.
 The rock is a truly unique formation a former volcano that now lies 718m above sea level between the townships of Newham and Hesket, 70 km from Melbourne and 20 minutes from Mount Macedon.
 Hanging rock also features regular horse racing, markets and occasional music concerts.
 There is ample parking with a $10 entry fee which must be paid at the cafe.
 As with all country, rural areas always be mindful of snakes.

 Watch our detailed video guide on our top 10 redfin lures below

 Fishing at Hanging Rock

-Powerbait or lures for stocked trout.
-Well, we tested this theory so watch the video below to find out the results which were interesting.
+Powerbait or lures for stocked trout, find out the results which were interesting.

 This lake also has redfin in a small lake.
 This is a great location for small lures and soft plastics.
 Have a look at our detailed guide on the best lures and plastics when targeting Redfin.
 Small spinners and small minnow imitation soft plastics lightly weighed are a great option here for trout.
 So are smaller size tassie devils.
 Smaller Shallow diving hard body lures such as bullet lures, Daiwa double-clutch, Rapala Countdown series and Savage gear minnows are also excellent choices.